 I experimented with the color swatches for several days, trying different combinations to pick up different portions of the picture.
 I really liked the one that picked up the orangey color, but again the over all effect was not the serene feeling I wanted.
 Finally I decided to go with the wall color and the color of the adjacent hallway.
 They didn’t jar or call attention to themselves and blended with both the wall color (since it IS the wall color) and the colors in the picture.

 I carefully removed the dust cover so I would be able to reuse it.
 Some are stapled on, the better ones are glued and a little tricky to get off in one piece.
 A sharp thin knife helps.
 Then I slipped out the mats, being very careful not to let them bend and become nicked or creased.
 I placed them on a tarp on the garage floor, which was the only work place big enough to hold them both flat.

 Then . . . .the secret to new mats that are quick, easy and no cost.
 Drum roll please.

 The very same paint that was used to paint the walls.
 Yes, just latex paint.
 I used a small roller just wide enough to cover the entire mat and quickly did a light coat of their respective colors to seal and prime the mat itself.
 When that dried in about 30 minutes.
 I came back with another coat.
 Thirty minutes later a third light coat.
 I let them dry over night to be sure they were thoroughly dry and would not stick to one another or to the glass.

-I am so glad you stopped by!
-Follow A Pinch of Joy so you don’t miss a thing!
-Subscribe by email or RSS, follow on facebook or twitter!
-If you found this helpful, please share on your favorite network by clicking one of the buttons on the bottom of this post.
+I’m so glad you stopped by today!
+Be sure to follow A Pinch of Joy so you don’t miss a thing!
+Subscribe by email on the sidebar or follow on Facebook, bloglovin’ twitter and check out my pinterest boards.
+If you found this helpful or inspiring please share below!
+Your support of A Pinch of Joy is appreciated!